gitkw/No-MASS/README.md

 ## Checkout

 Clone the repository using git, ensure you do a recursive clone to recieve all dependencies.
-Needs rapidxml for xml parsing and googletest for testing.
+- Rapidxml for xml parsing
+- googletest for testing

+Use the following commands or alternativly use a GUI such as GitHub Desktop or SourceTree.

 ```sh
 git clone https://github.com/jacoblchapman/No-MASS.git